DefensiveOrigins/APT-PreReqs/labs/AzureAccount.md

 * Azure components operated in the course cost approximately USD $10/day

 ## Azure account
-There are two options for setting up an Azure account.
+There are three options for using an Azure account for the Defensive Origins Applied Purple Teaming Lab:
+* Create a new Azure Account
+* Use an existing Azure Account (and upgrade if necessary)
+* Use a corporate Azure Account.

 Generally speaking, we recommend using option 1 unless your organization offers to pay for the lab portions of this course on an existing enterprise Azure account.
+If you are already familiar with Azure and have an existing account and Pay-As-You-Go subscription, you may use your existing account.

 **Option 1: New free Azure Account**
 <blockquote>